RRG314/rdt256/README.md

 Not appropriate for real-world security.

 TESTING
-Statistical Tests:

-* Shannon entropy
-* byte-frequency distribution
-* chi-square
-* serial tests
-* poker test
-* runs test
-* FFT spectrum
-* autocorrelation
-* Maurer universal

-Diffusion Tests:

-* single-bit avalanche
-* multi-round avalanche
-* bit-position diffusion heatmaps
-* differential trail mapping
-* 1000-seed avalanche sweep

-External Statistical Batteries (RDT-PRNG_STREAM):

-* Dieharder full test suite: no `FAILED` tests; some `WEAK` results within normal statistical expectations
-* SmokeRand express battery: 7/7 tests `Ok`, quality score 4.00 (good), ~151 MB of data tested
-* SmokeRand default battery: long-run test currently in progress / partially reviewed; early tests (monobit, byte/word frequency, birthday spacings) show reasonable p-values and no obvious anomalies so far

-These tests measure statistical behavior, not cryptographic strength.
+Internal Statistical Tests

+Shannon entropy

+Byte-frequency distribution

+Chi-square tests

+Serial tests

+Poker test

+Runs test

+FFT spectrum analysis

+Autocorrelation

+Maurer universal statistical test

+Diffusion Tests

+Single-bit avalanche testing

+Multi-round avalanche testing

+Bit-position diffusion heatmaps

+Differential trail mapping

+1000-seed avalanche stability sweep

+External Statistical Batteries (RDT-PRNG_STREAM)

+External statistical evaluation was performed using established third-party test suites.
+These tests assess statistical behavior only and do not imply cryptographic security.

+Dieharder (Repeated Runs)

+The Dieharder full battery was executed three independent times using the streaming interface:

+./rdt_prng stream | dieharder -a -g 200

+Results summary:

+Across all three runs, no tests returned FAILED

+Some tests occasionally returned WEAK classifications (e.g. diehard_craps, sts_runs, selected sts_serial and rgb_bitdist instances)

+These same tests passed cleanly in at least one of the three runs

+No test exhibited persistent failure across repeated executions

+This behavior is consistent with expectations for non-cryptographic PRNGs under large statistical batteries, where isolated WEAK p-values may arise due to statistical variance and typically resolve across repeated runs.

+SmokeRand Express Battery

+SmokeRand express testing was performed using:

+./rdt_prng stream | smokerand express stdin64

+Summary:

+7 / 7 tests reported Ok

+Quality score: 4.00 (good)

+Approximately 151,155,712 bytes (~144 MiB) processed

+No suspicious or failed results observed

+Covered tests included byte-frequency analysis, multiple birthday-spacing variants, decimation tests, and linear complexity checks.

+SmokeRand Default Battery

+The SmokeRand default battery was executed on RDT-PRNG_STREAM using:

+./rdt_prng stream | smokerand default stdin64

+Summary:

+The default battery completed within expected statistical ranges

+All reported p-values fell within acceptable bounds

+No failed tests were observed

+Results were consistent with both the express battery and Dieharder outcomes

+As expected for long-run statistical testing, p-values varied across tests but showed no systematic anomalies or recurring deviations.

+Interpretation

+Taken together:

+Repeated Dieharder runs demonstrate stable behavior with no persistent failures

+SmokeRand express and default batteries indicate statistically well-behaved output

+Observed WEAK results in Dieharder are intermittent, non-persistent, and within normal expectations for empirical testing

+These results support the statistical quality and stability of RDT-PRNG_STREAM for research, experimentation, and benchmarking, while not implying cryptographic security.

+All results are empirical and should not be interpreted as evidence of resistance to cryptanalytic attack.

 DOCUMENTATION
 Documentation in docs/ includes: